 The legal community continue to place the spotlight on all these aspects, with Resolution giving particular voice to cohabiting couples this past week.
 The recent ComRes poll of 2,000 adults carried out by Resolution found that 84% of people thought the government should take steps to make sure unmarried couples knew they did not have the same legal protection as married couples.
 Of those respondents 281 were in a cohabiting relationship and two thirds of those thought they had rights under the common law marriage myth.

 Couples who decide to live together who are gay have the option to marry or register a civil partnership.
 Upon dissolution of a civil partnership, much like divorce, the rights and obligations of the separating parties are broadly similar to those of divorcing heterosexual couples.
 If gay couples have the option of a civil partnership or marriage why should not heterosexual couples who are not married have legislation available to better protect themselves and their children when their relationship falls down?

 The current situation is inequitable and should be resolved without further delay.
 Caroline Lucas has tabled an Early Day Motion in Parliament to further advance this cause.
 Cohabiting couples meantime should consider seeking advice on entering into a cohabitation agreement.

 Our team of lawyers, all family specialists and accredited members of Resolution and/or Family Law Panel members can advise you.
 Our Resolution commitment means we believe in a constructive, non-confrontational approach to family law matters.

-Give our family team a call today to see how we can help you.
+Give our family lawyers or cohabitation solicitors a call today to see how we can help you.